timescale/docs/timescaledb/getting-started/create-cagg/create-cagg-policy.md

 CALL refresh_continuous_aggregate('stock_candlestick_daily',now() - interval '1 week', now());
 ```
 This manual refresh updates your continuous aggregate once only.
 It doesn't keep the aggregate
 up to date automatically.
-To set up an automatic refresh policy, see the following section on continuous
+To set up an automatic refresh policy, see the preceding section on continuous
 aggregate refresh policies.